kratikanaskulwar/Mitacs-Verafin-Internship/README.md

 ## 3. Running program
 To run any program, keep the Data folder in the directory where the program is being run from.

+## 4. Heatmaps
+This folder contains heatmps for local and global programs.

+### Heatmap_for1fraudinstance_localmethods.png
+This heatmap has been created for the agreement among local methods for 1 fraud observation